simonccc/elasticsearch-python/README.md

 ## `elasticsearch-tail.py`

-implementation of a tail like thing for elasticsearch 7.x

-simplification of the earlier work by juan-domenech - thanks!! :)
+rework of the earlier work by juan-domenech - thanks!! :)

-tested against the open distro for elasticsearch 1.3.x
+only tested against opendistro for elasticsearch / with logstash syslog ingress

-### Security
+### Security !!1

-all of the TLS verification checks have been removed - have a look at the code; they should be easy to re-enable
+all of the TLS verification checks have been removed

 ### Setup

-python 3 required
+python 3

-pip3 install -r requirements.txt
+`pip3 install -r requirements.txt`

+### Config

+copy the example-config.py to config.py and edit it

+If you have no auth set the elastic the user and pass to blank

+set 'myindex' to eg logstash-foo

+the tail 'sleep' sets the number of seconds between es requests

+to disable colors set enabled to false

 ### Usage

-create a config.py based on the example provided

-logstash and filebeat are the only index patterns tested so far! ymmv you do not need to include a trailing '-' on the index

-then run ./elasticsearch-tail.py
+run ./elasticsearch-tail.py